antonio123321/Predicting-airline-customers-satisfation/README.md

 The confusion matrix was visualized using the seaborn heatmap, providing a clear overview of the model's true positive, true negative, false positive, and false negative predictions.
 Conclusion

 The Knn Classifier demonstrated strong predictive capabilities for passenger satisfaction based on the provided features.
-The high accuracy suggests that the model is effective in distinguishing between satisfied and unsatisfied passengers.
+The high accuracy suggests that the model effectively distinguishes between satisfied and unsatisfied passengers.
 The confusion matrix was visualized using the seaborn heatmap, providing a clear overview of the model's true positive, true negative, false positive, and false negative predictions.
 Conclusion

 The Decision Tree Classifier demonstrated strong predictive capabilities for passenger satisfaction based on the provided features.
-The high accuracy suggests that the model is effective in distinguishing between satisfied and unsatisfied passengers.
+The high accuracy suggests that the model effectively distinguishes between satisfied and unsatisfied passengers.

 ANN
 The dataset is the same as for the other 2 algorithms used before, thus I'll not explain it again from the beginning.
-The only differences between the 2 previous models and Ann are that in this last case, I  did use feature selection and Smote.
+The only difference between the 2 previous two models and Ann is that in this last case, I used feature selection and Smote.
-The results of this last model are the best.
+The accuracy of this last model is similar to the one obtained with Decision Dree (0.959).